-The Great Muslim Military Leaders: Amr ibn al-As, the Conqueror of Egypt
+The Great Muslim Military Leaders: Amr ibn al-As

 Allah tempered the faith of His Messenger and his Companions in trials.
-Leaving Mecca to escape the persecution of the polytheists, the Prophet returned there with his companions twenty years after the true faith had been revealed to him in order to finally establish it here.
-Now Muslims were strong enough to carry the Light of Allah not only to their fellow tribesmen, but also to neighboring countries and far beyond their borders.
+Leaving Mecca to escape the persecution of the polytheists.
+The Prophet returned there with his companions twenty years after the true faith had been revealed to him in order to finally establish it here.
+Now Muslims were strong enough to carry the Light of Allah not only to their fellow tribesmen but also to neighbouring countries.
 This mission was carried out by the great Muslim military leaders.

-Amr ibn al-As used a similar trick later, in a battle on the side of the Syrian governor Muawiyah against the last Rightly Guided Caliph Ali.
-Seeing that the forces of Caliph Ali were overpowering the Syrians, Amr ibn al-As ordered to attach the scrolls of the Quran to the spearheads and lift them up.
-Ali stopped the offensive and did not finish off the Syrians, for which he was later reproached by his followers.
+Amr ibn al-As used a similar trick later.
+He used it in a battle on the side of the Syrian governor Muawiyah against the last Rightly Guided Caliph Ali.
+Seeing that the forces of Caliph Ali were overpowering the Syrians, Amr ibn al-As took a step.
+He ordered to attach the scrolls of the Quran to the spearheads and lift them up.
+Ali stopped the offensive and did not finish off the Syrians.
+For which he was later reproached by his followers.
 The surviving Muawiyah managed to seize the throne shortly thereafter.

 Under Caliph Umar, Amr ibn ha-As was the governor of Egypt.
-Under the Rightly Guided Caliph Uthman who succeeded Umar, Amr was accused of tax abuse and removed from office.
+Under the Rightly Guided Caliph Uthman Amr was accused of tax abuse and removed from office.

 In the civil war between the Syrian governor Muawiyah and the last, fourth Rightly Guided Caliph Ali Amr ibn al-As sided with Muawiyah.
-After the famous Siffin battle, which Amr stopped by attaching scrolls of the Quran to the spearheads, Amr participated in the arbitration, at which it was decided that both Muawiyah and Ali should abandon their claims, and the ummah should elect a new caliph.
+After the famous Siffin battle, Amr participated in the arbitration.
+At which it was decided that both Muawiyah and Ali should abandon their claims, and the ummah should elect a new caliph.
 However, Amr strongly opposed the abdication of Muawiyah and thus the war had to continue.

 The supporters of the deposition of both Ali and Muawiyah, the Kharijis, decided to end the conflict by killing all its main participants – Ali, Muawiyah, Amr.
 However, only Ali was killed.
 Muawiyah remained unscathed, and instead of Amr, his servant was killed.

 After Ali died and Muawiyah came to power, he appointed Amr governor of Egypt.
-However, very soon Amr ibn al-As fell ill and died in 664, bitterly regretting before his death how he treated the Caliph Ali.
+However, very soon Amr ibn al-As fell ill and died in 664.

 In Egypt, Amr ibn al-As is revered as the founder of the Muslim state.
 In the place where his tent stood, a mosque was erected in 662, which stands to this day.